sunghangga/gtfs-realtime/README.md

 docker-compose up --build / docker-compose up --build -d
 ```

-Docker will download postgres image if not exist and build image for the app and creates container for both.
+Docker will download postgres image if not exist and build image for the app and creates container for both image.

 #### 4. Wait until the docker-compose process complete and test the API